shawn233/PersonalGHPage/_posts/2020-02-15-Fcitx---A-Strange-Bug-and-Its-Fix.md

 fcitx(+0xfea)[0x562e41e82fea]
 ```

-I searched this crash log on Google, but found none similar previous cases.
-Some suggested a re-installation, and others mentioned some strange term, Wayland.
-I thought this as a small problem and not worth so much trouble.
+I searched this crash log on Google, but found no similar previous cases.
+Some suggested a re-installation, and others referred to technical terms that I was unfamiliar with, such as Wayland.
+I thought this a small problem and not worth so much trouble.
 So I tried a simple tip in a thread which solved another crash problem of fcitx.
 Fortunately, it worked.

-So now I post this thread, hoping to help those who also have this problem, and save them time to come up with the solution.
-Now, my fix is to remove the configuration folder of the abnormal input method, google pinyu, by using the following command.
+Now I post this thread, hoping to help those who happen to have the same problem, and save them time to come up with the solution.
+So, my fix is to remove the configuration folder of the abnormal input method, google pinyu, by using the following command.

 ```bash
 rm -r ~/.config/fcitx/googlepinyin
 ```

-Hope this thread helps~
+Hope this helps~